gyulanemeth/bluefox.email/docs/integrations/zapier.md

 Click on actions to see the available options.
 ![screenshot of bluefox email actions in zapier](./zapier-actions.webp)

-- **Send Transactional Email**: Send a transactional email to a specified contact.
+- **Send Transactional Email**: Send a transactional email to a specified email.
 - **Send Triggered Email**: Send a triggered email based on specific events.
 - **Create Contact**: Add a new contact in your project.
 - **Update Contact**: Update an existing contact's details in your project.
 - **Delete Contact**: Remove a contact from your project.
-- **Subscribe Email**: Subscribe a contact to a specific subscription list.
+- **Subscribe Email**: Subscribe a user to a specific subscription list.
 - **Unsubscribe Contact**: Unsubscribe a contact from a specific subscription list.
 - **Pause Subscription**: Pause a contact's subscription to a subscription list.